Kaljurand/Grammars/gf/README.md

 which are not necessarily different.
 The server would then need to post-process the linearizations to preserve only the first, or to preserve only the different ones and return them in a container format.
-Another example of ambiguity is the phrase "5 minutes in seconds" where `minutes' and `seconds' can either refer to time or angles.
-This ambiguity might not reveal itself in natural language concrete syntaxes, but would in a mathematical syntax (`sec' vs `"').
+Another example of ambiguity is the phrase "5 minutes in seconds" where `minutes` and `seconds` can either refer to time or angles.
+This ambiguity might not reveal itself in natural language concrete syntaxes, but would in a mathematical syntax (`sec` vs `"`).
 Also, the ambiguity might not reveal itself in the ``final answer'' (1 min in sec = 60).

 Grammars
 --------

-A little comparison of the grammars included in this directory.
+A little comparison of some of the grammars included in this directory.

 ### Unitconv